NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/3DSlicer_Neuroglancer/README.md

 * Testing via login to `http://localhost:4080` using credentials `root` / `omero`

-* Upload some sample images to OMERO via e.g. Insight ** 8 bit channels worked well
+* Upload some sample images to OMERO via e.g. Insight
+** 8 bit channels worked well.
-** 16 bit signed channels did not work out of the box ** the rendering shader in Neuroglancer will need adaption for this
+** 16 bit signed channels did not work out of the box.
+** The rendering shader in Neuroglancer will need adaption for this.
 * Install omero-web-zarr inside with omero-web Docker container, following instruction at https://pypi.org/project/omero-web-zarr/

 ```bash
 docker exec -u 0 -it <omero-web container id> bash